MattUnderscoreZhang/LeptonIsolation/README.md

 Data Converters for easy use with neural networks
 ## Options
 Serves as configuration files for the neural network
+## Paper
+A submodule containing the RNN paper

 # Run Instructions
 ## RNN